davetron5000/naildrivin5.com/_posts/2022-10-28-how-i-use-tachyons-for-css.md

 This is the best of all worlds:

 * Whenever we specify a CSS property, we have exactly one way to do it: using the Tachyons class, either directly in our HTML, or via `@extend` in SASS.
-* We don't have to name components that aren't resuable just so we can style them.
+* We don't have to name components that aren't reusable just so we can style them.
-* We *can* name components that *are* resuable to control how our design system evolves and allow new code to more easily know what standard styles are in place: any class defined in our main `.scss` file is an intended-to-be-reused component.
+* We *can* name components that *are* reusable to control how our design system evolves and allow new code to more easily know what standard styles are in place: any class defined in our main `.scss` file is an intended-to-be-reused component.

 This technique also provides benefits when you need to write CSS to solve a problem Tachyons